Philadelphia: Movement fights racist censorship of slavery

 Fight to include enslaved Africans’ history

-In 2002, the Liberty Bell was moved to the northwest side of Independence Park at Sixth and Market streets, where the first “White House” — occupied by U.S. presidents George Washington from 1790 to 1797 and John Adams from 1797 to 1800 — was located.
+In 2002, the Liberty Bell was moved to the northwest side of Independence Park at Sixth and Market streets, where the first “White House” — occupied by U.S. Presidents George Washington from 1790 to 1797 and John Adams from 1797 to 1800 — was located.
 Built by Robert Morris, a financier of the Revolutionary War who made his fortune from the slave trade, the house was torn down and its foundation covered in 1832.

 While historians were aware that Washington enslaved 316 people at his Mount Vernon plantation in Virginia, lesser known was that Washington brought nine enslaved Africans to Philadelphia, where slavery was illegal.
 The new location also held burial grounds with remains of the Africans enslaved by Washington.